 Take the first step:

-Introductory Course (Own or School's equipment, conditions apply)
+Introductory Course (School's / Own equipment, conditions apply)

 The first course you will do towards becoming a qualified paragliding pilot.
 This course introduces the student to the art of flying a paraglider through practical training in ground control as well as a theory lecture.
 You should experience 5 solo flights, with the assistance of the instructor.
 The School will provide all the equipment.
 (SAHPA Registration fee compulsory @ R440 - not included in course fee).